Aramantos/MS1-World-Wide-Web/README.md

 **Unresolved**

-*   Phone Number
-When viewing the Contact section in the footer the numbers appear much larger than expected on my iPad.
+*   When being viewed on an iPad, the mobile number in the contact section appears much larger then expected.

 ** **